4xx404/zipRip/README.md

 # zipRip
 zipRip is a Password Cracking & Extractor tool for .zip files.
+It will crack the password then automatically extract & display the contents/file size.

 # Usage
 ```